GoldMi/100-Days-of-Coding/README.md

 Day 8: After working on an outdoor project, I transitioned to more coding.
 Rocked about an 1.5 hours of coding and made some good progress on more bootstrap classes.

-Day 9 / Day 1: Deciding to restart my coding path, I started over from the begining.
+Day 9 /

+Day 1 (14 June): Deciding to restart my coding path, I started over from the begining.
 I worked in the morning and was able to push through the majority of all of into into HTML.
 I also worked on the module during the evening.

-Day 2: The early bird gets the worm!
+Day 2(15 June): The early bird gets the worm!
 Being a able to commit to waking up early allows for a peaceful cup of coffee and and atleast an hour of coding.
 I completed the basic HTML intro and dove into CSS!
- Day 3: Break - golf
+Day 3(16 June): Break - golf
- Day 4: Break - and more golf.
-Spent fathers day weekend on the golf course and bbqing Day 5: Back to the grind.
+Day 4(17 June): Break - and more golf.
+Spent fathers day weekend on the golf course and bbqing Day 5 (18 June): Back to the grind.
 Time to stay consistent and work every day.
+Day 6 (19 June): More CSS before we hit the road.